VT-Former: Efffcient Transformer-based Decoder for Varshamov-Tenengolts Codes

 \section{Abstract}

-In recent years, the rise of DNA data storage technology has brought significant attention to the challenge of correcting insertion, deletion, and substitution (IDS) errors.
-Among various coding methods for IDS correction, Varshamov-Tenengolts (VT) codes, primarily designed for single-error correction, have emerged as a central research focus.
-While existing decoding methods achieve high accuracy in correcting a single error, they often fail to correct multiple IDS errors.
-In this work, we observe that VT codes retain some capability for addressing multiple errors by introducing a transformer-based VT decoder (TVTD) along with symbol- and statistic-based codeword embedding.
-Experimental results demonstrate that the proposed TVTD achieves perfect correction of a single error.
-Furthermore, when decoding multiple errors across various codeword lengths, the bit error rate and frame error rate are significantly improved compared to existing hard decision and soft-in soft-out decoding algorithms.
+In recent years, widespread attention has been drawn to the challenge of correcting insertion, deletion, and substitution (IDS) errors in DNA-based data storage.
+Among various IDS-correcting codes, Varshamov-Tenengolts (VT) codes, originally designed for single-error correction, have been established as a central research focus.
+While existing decoding methods demonstrate high accuracy for single-error correction, they are typically not applicable to the correction of multiple IDS errors.
+In this work, the latent capability of VT codes for multiple-error correction is investigated through a statistic-enhanced Transformer-based VT decoder (VT-Former), utilizing both symbol and statistic feature embeddings.
+Experimental results demonstrate that VT-Former achieves nearly 100\% accuracy on correcting single errors.
+For multi-error decoding tasks across various codeword lengths, improvements in both frame accuracy and bit accuracy are observed, compared to conventional hard-decision and soft-in soft-out decoding algorithms.
 Furthermore, while lower decoding latency is exhibited by the base model compared to traditional soft decoders, the architecture is further optimized in this study to enhance decoding efficiency and reduce computational overhead.

-\section{Introduction.}
+\section{Introduction}

 In recent years, DNA has garnered substantial attention from both academia and industry as a promising information storage medium due to its longevity and high storage density~\cite{goldman2013towards,erlich2017dna,sini2019reconstruction,song2022robust}.
-An important challenge in DNA information encoding is the correction of various errors generated during DNA synthesis and sequencing, particularly insertion, deletion, and substitution (IDS) errors \cite{yazdi2015dna,heckel2019characterization,li2023multiple}.
-These IDS errors not only affect data integrity but can also pose serious threats to the overall reliability of the storage system and the stability of data retrieval.
-Therefore, developing efficient and robust methods for correcting IDS errors has become a significant research topic in the field of DNA data storage.
+One of the central challenges in DNA data storage systems is the correction of sequence errors introduced during synthesis and sequencing processes, particularly insertion, deletion, and substitution (IDS) errors~\cite{yazdi2015dna,heckel2019characterization,li2023multiple}.
+Such errors not only directly compromise data integrity but can also pose serious threats to the overall reliability of the storage system and the stability of data retrieval.
+Therefore, developing efficient and robust methods for correcting IDS errors has become a key research topic in the field of DNA-based data storage.